-Techniques You Can Use to Alter Paper or Cardstock
+Techniques to Alter Paper or Cardstock

 Cardstock is the foundation for paper craft projects.
-It is used as the canvas for projects like scrapbook pages, greeting cards and art journals.
+It is used as the canvas for projects like scrapbook pages, greeting cards, and art journals.
 It comes in so many luscious colors and styles.
 Sometimes, however, it's fun to bring a more creative side to our projects by altering our canvas.
 With paint, ink, chalks, and markers, we can take a simple canvas and create artwork with just a few strokes

 Using sea sponges, or whatever sponges you may have around your home, is an easy and very forgiving technique.
 Natural sea sponges create a more irregular pattern than your household sponges.